 The Full Works Book

 ‘The Full Works’ is the most recent and official book published to commemorate the Works' 175th anniversary in September 2013.
-Details on how to obtain a copy priced £8.75 which includes postage, are here.
+Details on how to obtain a copy priced £9.75 which includes postage, are here.
+This comes with a two page update bringing the book bang up to date.

 About Phil Marsh